JoryaZhang/ECON690_Experiment/README.md

 ### We aim to design a cooperation game to study how the third-party advice can affect cooperation outcomes.

-- We design the experiment to fix the number of people per group (5), and conduct it over five rounds, each group completed the task only once, under one of three distinct treatment
+- We design the experiment to fix the number of people per group (5), and conduct it over ten rounds, each group completed the task only once, under one of three distinct treatment
 conditions: no advice (it is the control group), human expert suggestions, or AI-generated suggestions.

+- In the first 5 rounds, the player receive no information about their current payoff or advice.

-- At the end of 5 rounds, player's total payoff, the result, the suggestions from expert **or** the advice from AI will be displayed on the screen when people decide whether to cooperate or not.
-Participants know whether it is an expert’s opinion or a suggestion based on AI analysis.
-And all three groups know get the information on the number of cooperate round in the previous 5 round.
+- At the end of 5 rounds, player's total payoff, the result.
+In addition the suggestions from expert **or** the advice from AI will be displayed on the screen for the two suggestion treatment groups when people decide whether to cooperate or not.
+   - Participants know whether it is an expert’s opinion or a suggestion based on AI analysis.
+   - all three groups get the information of the number of cooperate round in the previous 5 rounds.

 - Each participant is assigned a position order, which they are aware of.
 Positions are randomly assigned to individuals in each round.

 - In each round, participants simultaneously choose whether to cooperate or not.
 The first person in the sequence who chooses not to cooperate receives a fixed revenue, while all other participants receive nothing.
 If everyone cooperates, all participants receive a revenue higher than the fixed amount.
 At the end of each round, everyone knows the results, including which positions did not choose to cooperate.